dougeby/IntuneDocs/intune-user-help/what-info-can-your-company-see-when-you-enroll-your-device-in-intune.md

 - Device model, like Google Pixel
 - Device manufacturer, like Microsoft
 - Operating system and version, like iOS 12.0.1
-- App inventory, i.e., App names like Microsoft Word: On personal devices, your organization can only see your managed app inventory.
+- App inventory and app names, like Microsoft Word.
+On personal devices, your organization can only see your managed app inventory.
 On corporate-owned devices, your organization can see all of your app inventory.
 - Device owner
 - Device name
 - Device serial number